riinajh/pmd-net/README.md

-Graphs are superior information packaging!
-We care about better metrics than 'cited by' or author h-index.
+Graphs are superior information design!
+We care about better metrics than citations or h-index.
 Please run all scripts out of root directory